florian-vuillemot/florian-vuillemot.github.io/_posts/2023-12-03-azure-function-python-ml-part-1.markdown

 7. The configuration is done, the Azure Function can now be created. ![Configuration review](/assets/2023-11-28-azure-function-python-ml-part-1/review-before-create-fct-app.png)

 After creating the Azure Function, Azure pushes the workflow file `main_az-fct-python-ml.yml` on the repository under folder `.github/workflows`.
 This file contains the workflow that GitHub will perform on each push on the branch `main`.

 ![GitHub repository files](/assets/2023-11-28-azure-function-python-ml-part-1/files-in-repository.png)

-{% include alerts/info.html content="The next article will deep dive into this file." %}
+> The next article will deep dive into this file.

 The application is now accessible via an HTTP Request.
 ```